Adult and Mental Health Nursing MSci

 60 credits

 This module introduces you to the context of nursing practice across a range of healthcare settings.
 You will learn about contemporary healthcare concepts and a range of common health conditions.
-You will be introduced to The Code (NMC, 2018) to gain knowledge and understanding of its importance in guiding the nurse to deliver safe, effective and compassionate care, which is essential when caring for adults in partnership with families and other healthcare professionals.
+You will be introduced to The Code (NMC, 2018) to gain knowledge and understanding of its importance in guiding the nurse to deliver safe, effective and compassionate care, which is essential when caring for service users in partnership with families and other healthcare professionals.
 You will also develop your clinical skills and knowledge during this module.

 Public Health